 James practically lived at our house.
 At first both boys were there almost every day, but after a few years, Harry lost interest and then it was just James.
 Or I should say James and Everett Cantrell, Leroy Spore, Billy and Bobby Garrett, Kenny and Pinky Karnes, Stuart Dryden and Wesley Zimmerman.

 Our house was at the edge of town adjoining our grandparent’s and uncle’s ranch.
-(3) Together they were the most magical of playgrounds.
-And play is what we did: we PLAYED–every day, all day long–at our place, all over the ranch, in the three big barns, in the straw shed, in the creek bed, in the watering trough, in the water in the gravel pits, on the lawn at the ranch, everywhere.
+Together they were the most magical of playgrounds.
+And play is what we did: we PLAYED–every day, all day long–at our place, all over the ranch, in the three big barns, in the straw shed, in the creek bed, in the watering trough, on the ponds in the gravel pits, on the lawn at the ranch, everywhere.
 One of our favorite places to play was in the granary which took up a third of the main floor of the cow barn.
-This was back when wheat was sacked, and each year at harvest time, the granary was stacked to the rafters with fat gunny sacks full of wheat that had been held back from being sold at the elevator in town.
-I will never forget the smell of gunny sacks.
-This home wheat was used to feed the chickens and make “chop” for animal feed.
-As the stacks diminished throughout the year they became islands.
+This was back when wheat was sacked, and each year at harvest time, the granary was stacked to the rafters with fat gunny sacks full of wheat that had been held back for use as chicken and livestock feed instead of being sold at the elevator in town.
+I will never forget the smell of gunny sacks and the taste of raw wheat..
 We had found a small tool with which we could pry open holes in the sewn ends of the sacks and extract wheat to eat.
+As the stacks diminished throughout the year the solid piles up and down the edges of the room became islands.
 Each of us children would claim an island as our own.
 Then we would stage raids on each other’s islands and steal their wheat.
 We consumed a lot of raw wheat.

 Thanks to James, we also consumed a lot of eggs and milk.
 Having our own cow and chickens, we always had plenty of those items.
 When James was still very young, mother showed him how to make eggnog.
 After that, as soon as he walked in the door in the morning, probably hungry from his long walk across town, he would get out a bowl, the egg beater, milk, eggs, sugar and vanilla, and make eggnogs for us all.

 Our mother had been a teacher in Sherman County, and then Sherman County School Superintendent.
 When she got married she quit working, but when I was eleven, she started teaching again and we moved to Camp Sherman and then to Shaniko.
 We were gone for three years.
 At first James and I wrote to each other.
-He even sent me a little steamboat he had carved out of pine wood.
+He even sent me a little steamboat he had carved.
 During the summers of those three years, we returned to Grass Valley, but we girls worked on ranches, and I can’t remember seeing James during that time.

 That is where he lived out his life.
 He was able to drive a car, carry on a conversation, read and write, but he was not able to remember his former life.
-His childhood was lost to him, or at least most of it.
-When asked, he said that he could remember our playing on a raft in the water in the old rock quarry on the ranch, but that is all.
+When asked, he said that he could remember our playing on a raft in the water in the old rock quarry, but that is all.
 I sent him Christmas cards and got one from him every year signed simply “James Hartley.”

-About two years ago, that friend of James’ brought him to Madras where another childhood friend and I met them for lunch.
+About two years ago, that friend of James’ brought him to Madras, where another childhood friend, Billy Garrett, and I met them for lunch.
 James greeted me like an old friend and hugged me when we said goodbye.
 I don’t know if he actually remembered me, but it made me extraordinarily happy.

 After that, James got very thin.
 He was alone.
 He stopped taking his medication.
 He still kept up his house, drove his car into town and to The Dalles, despite his drivers license having expired.
 Then he was in the hospital for awhile, then with Harry, and then with his son, Alan, in Portland.